Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Comparative Synthesis, Formally

 \subsubsection{Evaluation on perfect teacher}

-We built an oracle to play the role of a perfect teacher who answers all queries correctly based on a ground truth objective function.
-For each scenario, we as experts manually crafted an objective function that fits the template and reflects practical domain knowledge.\footnote{The ground truth does not have to match the template; see \S\ref{sec:userstudy} for human teacher who is oblivious to the template.}
+We built an oracle to play the role of a perfect teacher who answers all queries correctly based on a ground truth objective.
+For each scenario, we as experts manually crafted a target function that fits the template and reflects practical domain knowledge.\footnote{The ground truth does not have to match the template; see \S\ref{sec:userstudy} for human teacher who is oblivious to the template.}

 We presents the performance of \name{} and \baseline{} on solving four network optimization problems (cf. Table~\ref{tab:scenarios}) on seven different topologies (cf. Table~\ref{tab:topo}).
 Our key observation is that \emph{\name{} performed constantly better than \baseline{} in every scenario-topology combination.} In the interest of space, we collected the quality of solutions achieved over all seven topologies for each optimization scenario and presented the median (shown as dots) and the range from max to min (shown as bars).
-As Fig~\ref{fig:normal} shows, our voting-guided query selection is very effective. \name{} always only needs 5 or fewer queries to obtain a solution quality achieved by \baseline{} in 10 queries.
+As Fig~\ref{fig:normal} shows, our voting-guided algorithm is very effective. \name{} always only needs 5 or fewer queries to obtain a solution quality achieved by \baseline{} in 10 queries.
 We note that although the all-topology range for \name{} sometimes overlaps with the corresponding range for \baseline{} (primarily for the \textbf{NF} scenario), \name{} still outperformed \baseline{} for every topology.
 We leave the topology-wise results for \textbf{NF} in Appendix~\ref{app:fc}.
-Further, in all the cases where we could compute the optimal under the ground truth objective function, we confirmed that programs recommended by \name{} achieved at least 99\% of the optimal.
+Further, in all the cases where we could compute the optimal under the ground truth objective, we confirmed that programs recommended by \name{} achieved at least 99\% of the optimal.